Secret scanning

 Push protection blocks secrets found in plain text files that are usually (but not limited to) text files such as source code or JSON configuration files.
 These secrets are stored in plaintext.
 If a bad actor gains access to the files and they get published to a public repository, the secrets are usable by anyone.

-It's recommended to remove the secret from the flagged file then remove the secret from the commit history.
-If the flagged secret is a placeholder or example secret, it's recommended that you update the fake secret to prepend the string Placeholder
+Remove the secret from the flagged file, and then remove the secret from the commit history.
+If the flagged secret is a placeholder or example secret, update the fake secret to prepend the string Placeholder

 in front of the fake secret.